SummerWind18/Introduction-to-CS/README.md

 The homework should be submitted or presented, which is required to be upload to Github.

 ### Prestation
 We introduce something about the Urban Planning, together with my partner.

-## PPT
-The PPT which showed during classes, it contains information for further learning.
-And we can write our homework according to this.
+And the PPT has already been submitted.